Edison Park, Chicago

-Edison Park (formerly Canfield) is one of the 77 community areas of Chicago.
-It is located on the Northwest side of Chicago, Illinois, United States.
+Edison Park (formerly Canfield) is one of the 77 community areas of Chicago, Illinois, United States, located on the northwest side of Chicago.

 It consists entirely of the Edison Park neighborhood, and is named after Thomas Alva Edison, who gave his blessing to this community namesake in 1890.
-According to the 2000 Census, its population is 11,259.
+According to the 2020 Census, its population is 11,525.
 Edison Park has one of the highest concentrations of Irish ancestry in Chicago, where they make up over three-fourths of the neighborhood's population.

 Located between the Des Plaines River and the Chicago River, this area served as a local watershed divide.
 The Des Plaines River feeds into the Illinois River and the Mississippi River to reach the Gulf of Mexico.
 Like nearby Portage Park, Edison Park was a common portage for early travelers, who would carry their canoes across it.

 History

 Edison Park's settlement history dates back to 1834 and the arrival of pioneers John and Katherine Ebinger along with their 21-year-old son Christian Ebinger and his new bride, the former Barbara Ruehle.
 The Ebingers had emigrated from Stuttgart, Germany, to Ann Arbor, Michigan, and then to Chicago seeking suitable farmland, but had found it too swampy.
 As they traveled northwest from Chicago on the Indian trail to Milwaukee, Wisconsin (now Milwaukee Avenue), they crossed the North Branch of the Chicago River.
 However, their only horse was bitten by a snake and died, leaving them stranded.
 Consequently, the Ebingers decided to settle between what became Touhy and Devon avenues.
 They laid claim to 80 acres around their single-story 12x14 foot cabin, and were soon joined by Christian's older brothers (Frederick and John) along with their sister Elizabeth and her husband John Plank.
 That area eventually became Niles Township, but as their joint families expanded, the Ebingers moved across Harlem Avenue into what became Maine Township.
 Barbara Ruehle Ebinger gave birth to a son, Christian Jr., in November 1834.
 He became the first white child born in the area, which became known as "Dutchman's Point" because of their German ancestry.
 The senior Christian Ebinger was a friend of local Native Americans in the area, among them Chief Blackhawk and Billy Caldwell.
 Christian Ebinger Jr. became the first minister to be ordained in their German Evangelical Association, and then was elected the Village Collector (1852), Village Assessor (1852–1865) and Highway Commissioner (1854–1858); he died in 1879, survived by seven children, including another Christian Ebinger.